zZissou/tunely/docs/sprint2.md

 1. Open `views/index.html`

-1. Edit the file adding a new container and row after the jumbotron.
+1. Edit the file adding a new `section.container` and `div.row` after the jumbotron for the form.

 1. Use bootstrap to create a form to input your Album info.
 Follow the fields we've already used in our database.